- When and how often is the FMHPI released?

 - Why do the FMHPI archives only go back to 2011?

-Freddie Mac began publishing the FMHPI in February, 2011.
-Prior to the release of the FMHPI, Freddie Mac published the Conventional Mortgage Home Price Index (CMHPI).
+Freddie Mac began publishing the FMHPI in February 2011.
+Before then, Freddie Mac published the Conventional Mortgage Home Price Index (CMHPI).
 The CMHPI is no longer in production or available to the public.

 Opinions, estimates, forecasts and other views contained in this document are those of Freddie Mac's Economic & Housing Research group, do not necessarily represent the views of Freddie Mac or its management, should not be construed as indicating Freddie Mac's business prospects or expected results, and are subject to change without notice.
 Although the Economic & Housing Research group attempts to provide reliable, useful information, it does not guarantee that the information is accurate, current or suitable for any particular purpose.
 The information is therefore provided on an “as is” basis, with no warranties of any kind whatsoever.
 Information from this document may be used with proper attribution.
 Alteration of this document is strictly prohibited. ©2017 by Freddie Mac.